Why Sell Your House at Auction?

 These may differ according to the size of the property, its tenure and whether there are other complications involved.

-Relative to standard conveyancing fees, most solicitors will also want to charge more for dealing with inquiries prior to the auction.
+Relative to standard conveyancing fees, most solicitors will also want to charge more for dealing with inquiries before the auction.
 There may also be immediate issues to deal with on the day (which will come at a cost).

 Some auction houses may suggest that the buyer covers the auction fees which, again, will usually be factored into the purchase price.